Enlarged pores are more common than you may think. They affect both men and women of all ages.

 As you grow older, your skin loses it elasticity, which causes your skin to stretch and sag, making pores appear larger.
 Your skin also thickens as you age, which causes miniscule skin cells to gather around your pores, making pores look bigger.

 Years of sun exposure can make pores appear larger.
 Sun damage can thicken the skin, which leads to bigger pores.
 Prolonged sun exposure can also remove collagen, elastin and water from your skin, which causes the tissue beneath your skin to shrink and pull at the edges of your pores, making them sag and look bigger.

-Finding the right products for you that help prevent excessive sebum production can be hard.
-Clay masks are a great way to absorb oil and restore a natural looking glow.
+Clay masks absorb oil and restore a natural looking glow.

 Exfoliation is the removal of dead skin cells from the upper skin layer.
 Exfoliation brightens skin as well as leaves you with a smoother texture.

 If you are routinely removing the dead skin cells that clog your pores, your pores won’t stretch out and look larger.

 - Physical Exfoliators: This is a cleanser that has tiny scrubbing particles that you can feel with your hands.
 Usually labeled as face scrubs, these granule-filled formulas help to buff and slough all the dead skin cells off of the surface of your face.